Overview

 Ibuprofen (Advil)

-It is a nonsteroidal anti-inflammatory medication for fever and the body’s pain.
+It is a nonsteroidal anti-inflammatory medication used to relieve fever and body pain.
 It gives instant relief and is the best over-the-counter option.
 It’s readily available over the counter and can be prescribed to you without getting a consultation.
-It provides quick relief for aches and pains, e.g., headaches, body pains, back aches, menstrual pains, and sometimes minor arthritis.
+It provides quick relief for aches and pains, such as headaches, body aches, backaches, menstrual cramps, and sometimes minor arthritis.

-The dose for adults is 400 milligrams (mg) every four to six hours and should only be taken until it’s prescribed.
+The recommended dose for adults is 400 milligrams (mg) every 4 to 6 hours, and it should only be taken as prescribed.
 Some common side effects of ibuprofen are dizziness, drowsiness, fatigue, and restless sleep.

 Naproxen

-It is also an NSAID and is a good option for muscle pain and inflammation in the localized area of anyone in the body.
+It is also an NSAID and is a good option for muscle pain and inflammation in any localized area of the body.
 It’s readily available over the counter and can work effectively for joint pain, muscle aches, stiffness, and arthritis pain.

-Naproxen is usually considered the safe option for gout attacks as well.
+Naproxen is often considered a safe option for managing gout attacks.
 The adult’s initial naproxen dose is 275 or 550 milligrams (mg) 2 times a day.
 Some common side effects of naproxen are confusion, ringing in the ears, and dizziness.

 Acetaminophen (Tylenol)

-It is an NSAID over-the-counter analgesic medication that can significantly help with muscle discomfort.
-It treats muscle spasms, joint pain, headaches, and other pains in the body.
+It is an NSAID, an over-the-counter analgesic medication that can significantly help with muscle discomfort.
+It treats muscle spasms, joint pain, headaches, and other body aches.

 Guaifenesin (Mucinex)